shakir85/homelab/README.md

 ### K8s

-This defines the order of resource deployment based on dependency and resource existence to provide a framework for the overall order of operations:
+Order of resource deployment based on dependency and resource existence as a framework for the overall order of operations:

 ```
         ┌────────────────────┐